Kaktushose/jda-commands/wiki/docs/interactions/modals.md

 If you want to use them, just take a look [here](../message/emojis.md).

 ## Text Inputs
-You can add text inputs to a modal by adding String parameters annotated with [`@TextInput`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/annotations/interactions/TextInput.html).
+You can add text inputs to a modal by adding String parameters annotated with <com.github.kaktushose.jda.commands.annotations.interactions.TextInput>.
 The label and other metadata of the text input is passed to the annotation.

 !!! tip